mcci-catena/model4841-firmware-production/README.md

 MCCI and MCCI Catena are registered trademarks of MCCI Corporation.
 LoRa is a registered trademark of Semtech Corporation.
 LoRaWAN is a registered trademark of the LoRa Alliance.

-This document and the contents of this repository are copyright 2019-2020, MCCI Corporation.
+This document and the contents of this repository are copyright 2019-2021, MCCI Corporation.

-This is published as MCCI document 950001548.
+### License

+This repository is released under the [MIT](./LICENSE) license.
+Commercial licenses are also available from MCCI Corporation.

+### Support Open Source Hardware and Software

+MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI, Adafruit and other open-source hardware/software vendors!

+For information about MCCI's products, please visit [store.mcci.com](https://store.mcci.com/).